NHS Hearing Aids

 This image shows the clear difference in the style of hearing aid provided on the NHS (left) compared to privately (right).

 The individual on the left is wearing a large BTE model issued as standard on the NHS, whereas the person on the right is wearing a much smaller and significantly more hidden ITC model available through private hearing aid retailers.

 Could you benefit from a Hearing Aid?
 Click your age below to find out!

-The Any Qualified Provider (AQP) scheme enables you to get your hearing aids from a private company but still paid for by the NHS.
-These retailers will have undergone the process of accreditation by the NHS.
+The Any Qualified Provider (AQP) scheme enables you to get your hearing aids from a private hearing specialist but still paid for by the NHS.
+These providers will have undergone the process of accreditation by the NHS.

-Private hearing aid retailers like Boots or Specsavers are part of this programme and can provide you with a hearing test, two NHS digital hearing aids and full aftercare.
+Private hearing aid specialists like Boots or Specsavers are part of this programme and can provide you with a hearing test, two NHS digital hearing aids and full aftercare.

 There are certain conditions which have to be met to qualify for the AQP scheme, however: you must have suspected age-related hearing loss with no other complications and in some cases you need to be 55 or older.
 The scheme is also only available in some areas.
 Your GP will be able to advise you on whether you could have access to the AQP scheme.